How to Take Advantage of Your City's First-Time Buyer Program

 Applying for any mortgage loan means a lot of paperwork.
 You can get a head start by gathering some of your financial documents before you meet with a loan officer.
 At a minimum, you'll need:

 - Drivers license, passport, or another document to prove your identity

 Don't forget about closing costs

 A city's first-time buyer program can be a great way to become a homeowner without breaking the bank.
-But don't forget that a down payment isn't the only cost associated it with buying a home.
+But don't forget that a downpayment isn't the only cost associated with buying a home.

-"No one told us about closing costs," Robbins said.
+"No one told me about closing costs," Robbins said.
 "So, that was fun to find out about it.
-I was able to cover it with my savings, but it was hard to say goodbye to all that money."
+I was able to cover it with some of my savings, but it was hard to say goodbye to all that money."